+9.1 Supplies contracts may be executed under hand.
-- 9.1 Supplies contracts may be executed under hand. - 9.2 An Official Order or Letter of Acceptance will be sent to the successful tenderer in respect of contracts for estates services up to and including £250,000 in value.
-In the case of estates services which exceed £250,000 in value but do not exceed £500,000, contracts may be executed underhand. - 9.3 The Common Seal should be used for

-(i) All contracts for the purchase/lease of land and/or building

-(ii) All contracts for capital works exceeding £500,000

-(iii) All lease estate agreements where the annual lease charge exceeds £50,000 per annum and the period of the lease exceeds beyond five years

-(iv) Any contract or agreement with organisations other than NHS bodies where the annual costs exceed or are expected to exceed £500,000

-The seal should be signed by both the Chief Executive and Director of Finance.

-- 9.4 Every contract for building and engineering works (except contracts for maintenance work only, where Estmancode guidance should be followed) shall embody or be in the same terms and conditions of contract as those on the basis of which tenders were invited. - 9.5 In the case of Consultants' commissioning agreements relating to building and engineering works, to which a professional service contract for consultant design services relates, the contract shall be evidenced in writing, so far as is possible having regard to the custom and practice of the profession concerned.
+- 9.2 An Official Order or Letter of Acceptance will be sent to the successful tenderer in respect of contracts for estates services up to and including £250,000 in value.
+In the case of estates services which exceed £250,000 in value but do not exceed £500,000, contracts may be executed underhand. - 9.3 The Common Seal should be used for: - i) All contracts for the purchase/lease of land and/or building - ii) All contracts for capital works exceeding £500,000 - iii) All lease estate agreements where the annual lease charge exceeds £50,000 per annum and the period of the lease exceeds beyond five years - iv) Any contract or agreement with organisations with the NHS bodies where annual costs exceed or are expected to exceed £500,000. - 9.4 Every contract for building and engineering works (except contracts for maintenance work only, where Estmancode guidance should be followed) shall embody or be in the same terms and conditions of contract as those on the basis of which tenders were invited. - 9.5 In the case of Consultants' commissioning agreements relating to building and engineering works, to which a professional service contract for consultant design services relates, the contract shall be evidenced in writing, so far as is possible having regard to the custom and practice of the profession concerned.